-According to the Arthritis Foundation, arthritis is a very common but not well understood condition.
-Rather than referring to a single disease, this is an informal term used to describe joint pain or joint disease.
+According to the Arthritis Foundation, arthritis is a very common condition.
+Rather than referring to a single disease, arthritis is an informal term used to describe multiple types of joint pain and disease.

 There are more than 100 different types of arthritis and related conditions, including psoriatic arthritis (PsA), fibromyalgia, and gout.
 However, the two most common types are Osteoarthritis and Rheumatoid arthritis.

 The number one common cause is the degenerative disease known as Osteoarthritis (OA).
 This is caused by wear and tear on the joints and typically develops gradually and later in life.
 It most often develops in weight-bearing joints, such as the hip and knee, but can also develop in the fingers.
 As the cartilage in the joint wears away, it becomes frayed and rough.
 The protective joint space between the bones decreases, resulting in painful bone rubbing on bone.

 RA is an autoimmune disease that causes your immune system to attack the body’s joints.
 This can begin at any stage in life and happens very rapidly as joints become painful and swollen.
 It is also common to feel frequent fatigue when combating Rheumatoid arthritis.
 There is no proven cure for RA, but medication can help with pain management.

 The leading cause of disability in America, arthritis affects people of all ages, sexes, and races.
 However, it is most common among women and occurs more frequently as people get older.
 One in two adults will develop symptoms of knee OA during their lives, and one in four adults will develop symptoms of hip OA by age 85.